Zanderthegreat12/UW-Roomie/README.md

   2. Run app using adroid device or android emulator
   3. Note: This app is currently only available for android

-How to run code in devlopment environment (for users):
+How to run code in devlopment environment:
   1. Clone UW-Roomie repository on your local machine
   2. Install ExpoGo on phone to use app
   3. Nagivate to the frontend folder of this Repo from the Command Prompt